HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/dcs/dcs_remote.md

-# Configuring a remote Document Conversion Service
+# Configuring a Remote Document Conversion Service

 To balance processing power, you can run document conversion services on a remote IBM WebSphere Application Server that supports document conversion services.
 Enabling the delegation of document conversion services to a remote server requires steps on both HCL Digital Experience and the remote server.